Are the new excited $\Omega_c$ baryons negative parity states?: Numerical Analysis

 \section{Numerical Analysis}

 In this section, we perform numerical analysis of the mass sum rules for negative parity $\Omega_c$ and $\Omega_c^*$ baryons.
-The sum rules involve numeric parameters.
-For numerical analysis we used the following values:
+The sum rules involve numerous input parameters.
+For numerical analysis we used the following values for the input parameters:

+Note that the $\overline{\text{MS}}$-scheme is chosen for the charm quark mass which leads to reasonable suppression of $O(\alpha_s)$ radiative corrections in the perturbative part of the sum rules.
 In addition to these input parameters, the sum rules contain three auxiliary parameters: Borel mass square $M^2$, continuum threshold $s_0$ and arbitrary parameter $\beta$ in the expression of the interpolating current $\eta$ for $J^P = \frac{1}{2}$ states.
 For the prediction of the mass of the negative parity $\Omega_c$ and $\Omega_c^*$ baryons we need to find the working region of these parameters in such a way that the mass is practically independent of them.
 The working region of $M^2$ is determined as follows.
 The lower bound of $M^2$ is obtained from the condition that the higher dimension operators contributions should be less than perturbative contribution in order to guarantee the convergence of OPE series.
 On the other hand, the upper bound of $M^2$ is determined from the condition that the contributions of the continuum and higher states should be less than say half of the pole contributions.
-Our analysis shows that these conditions are satisfied if Borel mass parameter lies in the region $2~\rm{GeV^2} \leq M^2 \leq 5~\rm{GeV^2}$ for $\Omega_c$ baryon.
+Our analysis shows that these conditions are satisfied if Borel mass parameter lies in the region $2~\rm{GeV^2} \leq M^2 \leq 5~\rm{GeV^2}$ for both baryons.